WELCOME!

 -

-LEC Upgrade Committee Recommends Sound Improvement
+LEC Upgrade Update: Contract signed for Sound Improvement

-(May 19, 2026) The Church Council unanimously approved a plan to improve the sound abatement in the Life Enrichment Center.
+(June 9, 2026) The Church Council unanimously approved a plan to improve the sound abatement in the Life Enrichment Center.
 The LEC Improvement Committee spent the last several weeks meeting with contractors who presented various ways to reduce the echo that makes it difficult to hear clearly in the gym.
 The Committee presented the Church…

 -